gammasoft71/Examples_wxWidgets/README.md

 ## Common Controls

-[BitmapButton](src/CommonControls/BitmapButton) Shows how to create a Button widget and Bitmap with wxButton.
+[BitmapButton](src/CommonControls/BitmapButton) Shows how to create a BitmapButton widget with wxBitmapButton.

 [Button](src/CommonControls/Button) Shows how to create a Button widget and Event Click with wxButton.